-What are advantages of DBMS over traditional file based systems?
+1. What are the advantages of DBMS over traditional file-based systems?

-Ans: Database management systems were developed to handle the following difficulties of typical Fille-processing systems supported by conventional operating systems.
+Database management systems were developed to handle the following difficulties of typical File-processing systems supported by conventional operating systems.

 1. Data redundancy and inconsistency